Strata electrical compliance in British Columbia

 - An EV Ready Plan (EVRP) is voluntary, but it is the formal route to BC Hydro's plan rebate — up to 75% of the plan's cost, to a $3,000 maximum — and, from July 15, 2026, a prerequisite for accessing standalone EV charger rebates.

 Both statutory deadlines are set by the strata's regional district, not its city, and each report must be signed and sealed by the Qualified Person the regulation names for the building type.
-Because CF is consulting-only and covers every BC strata building type, a single engagement handles a strata's whole electrical-compliance picture.
+Because CF covers every BC strata building type, a single engagement handles a strata's whole electrical-compliance picture.
 For the regulatory detail, see who can sign and seal a BC strata EPR and our resources page of official BC sources, or find the deadlines for your building on the regions we serve.

 Who signs and seals these reports